How to Do Pareto Chart Analysis with Practical Examples

 • The data must be arrangeable into categories - Some example categories can be defects, count, or cost.

-• The ranking of the categories should matter – If the ranking of the categories does not matter, then the frequency of the data will not be relevant.
-In such a case, it is required to change the specifies categories.
+• The ranking of the categories should matter - If the ranking of the categories doesn’t matter, then the frequency of the data won’t be relevant.
+In such a case, you need to change the specified categories.

 Several companies have used Pareto charts to optimize their businesses.
 Zappos, for example, encourages their leaders and managers to spend at least 20% of their time hanging out and socializing with their team instead of spending 100% of their time working.